krishnadevz/BeatsMusicApp/README.md

 # BeatsMusicApp
 <br>

-<b>This is beats music app created in vanila javascript and using css animation and Html div tags for playing music by tapping on it .</b>
+<b>This is beats music app created in vanila javascript and using css animation+flexbox and by using Html  for playing music by tapping on it .</b>

 # Project View and Working Below ⬇
 <br>